 You’re Interested in Being 100% Debt-Free

-Sometimes just the idea of having loan payments can be mentally taxing, even if you’re in a good place financially.
+Sometimes, just the idea of having loan payments can be mentally taxing, even if you’re in a good place financially.
 Money is not just about numbers for many; it’s also about emotions.

-So if paying off your mortgage loan early relieves anxiety because it’s helping you become debt-free, then that might be something to consider.
+If paying off your mortgage loan early relieves anxiety because it’s helping you become debt-free, then that might be something to consider.

 Of course, reflecting on why you want to become debt-free is important when thinking about paying your mortgage off.
 If, for example, it’s because you’re approaching retirement and will no longer be getting a steady paycheck, it might make sense to pay off your mortgage.